tflicc/FastFeed/README.md

 # FastFeed

-A Reddit clone with booru-style tagging
+A Reddit clone with hashtags instead of subreddits.

-# 🗺️ FastFeed Roadmap
+# 🗺️ Roadmap

-A structured development plan for FastFeed — a booru-inspired Reddit clone built in Angular.
-This roadmap helps break down the project into manageable, beginner-friendly milestones.

 ---

 ## ✅ Phase 1 – MVP (Frontend-Only)